openenclave/openenclave/docs/DesignDocs/OpteeIntegration.md

 all checks out, the cleartext, standard ELF is written out to secure storage (either to the RPMB, or to an encrypted blob on the REE's filesystem for which only OP-TEE has the key).

-What you can't do currently, however, is use the Open Enclave SDK to write PTAs.
-This might be feasible in the future, but PTAs are meant to easily and cleanly extend OP-TEE, not as a general-purpose runtime.

 ### TA Metadata